 I love the beginning of a new year.
-It is such a motivation to start fresh.
+It is such a motivation to start fresh and begin moving forward towards accomplishing new goals.
 I find that I am suddenly motivated to start living better, and I know I’m not the only one.
 The start of a new year brings about New Year’s resolutions.
 Whether it’s eating better, losing weight, or simply being a better person, the new year is a perfect motivation to make goals and begin again.

 *This post contains affiliate links.
 Click here to read my full disclosure policy.

 With a new year, we are given the chance to have a new beginning.
 We can start fresh and not look back.
 It’s a from this day forward mentality that makes the New Year a perfect time to make a change.

 When it comes to our faith in God, we don’t have to wait until the New Year to make a change.
 God’s Word tells us that His mercies are made new each and every morning (Lamentations 3:22-23).
 When we choose to follow Christ, we get to have that same from this day forward mentality that we experience each and every New Year.
 We no longer live for ourselves; our very purpose in life changes.